Water main flushing is one of the most important things we do. Find out how our program puts Madison on the forefront of water safety and quality.

 The 2018 Water Main Flushing Program began on April 2.

-Water Main Flushing plans beginning MONDAY, JUNE 25 (all flushing is daytime unless otherwise noted):
+Water Main Flushing plans beginning MONDAY, SEPTEMBER 24 (all flushing is daytime unless otherwise noted)

-SOUTH (Area 18) -- West of Park St and south of the Beltline
+SOUTH (Area 30) -- Raywood Rd to Rimrock Rd south of the Beltline

 WEST (Area 27) -- Periodic flushing will take place throughout the year along Monroe St due to construction.